1988

 (with friendly permission of © Anja - compositionofsound)

-The tour ended on June 18 with the legendary 101st concert in the
+The tour ended on 18 June with the legendary 101st concert in the

-Rose-Bowl of Pasadena.
-It became the biggest
+Rosebowl of Pasadena, California.
+It became the band's biggest success so far,

-as one of the greatest moments of their career, (but not as their best
+and was described by the band members as one of the greatest moments of their

 Alan: "The Rosebowl performance wasn't actually one of the best